Nizami Ganjavi: Western reception

 German poet and writer Johann Wolfgang von Goethe wrote: "A gentle, highly gifted spirit, who, when Ferdowsi had completed the collected heroic traditions, chose for the material of his poems the sweetest encounters of the deepest love.
 Majnun and Layli, Khosrow and Shirin, lovers he presented; meant for one another by premonition, destiny, nature, habit, inclination, passion staunchly devoted to each other; but divided by mad ideas, stubbornness, chance, necessity, and force, then miraculously reunited, yet in the end again in one way or another torn apart and separated from each other."

-With regards to the recitation of his poetry, Peter Chelkowski states: "The memorization and recitation of their literary heritage has alway beens vital to Iranians, whose attitude towards the power of the written and spoken word is reverential.
+In regard to the recitation of his poetry, Peter Chelkowski states: "The memorization and recitation of their literary heritage has always been vital to Iranians, whose attitude towards the power of the written and spoken word is reverential.
 Even today the national passion for poetry is constantly expressed over radio and television, in teahouses, in literary societies, in daily conversation, and in the Musha'areh, the poetry recitation contest.
-Nizami's work serves as a vehicle and a symbol of this tradition, for it unites universality with deep-rooted artistic endeavor, a sense of justice and passion for the arts and sciences with spirituallity and genuine piety.
+Nizami's work serves as a vehicle and a symbol of this tradition, for it unites universality with deep-rooted artistic endeavor, a sense of justice and passion for the arts and sciences with spirituality and genuine piety.
 For richness and fineness of metaphor, accuracy, and profundity of psychological observation, and sheer virtuosity of storytelling, Nizami is unequalled".

-Nezami's story of Layla and Majnun also provided the namesake for a hit single by Eric Clapton, also called "Layla".
+Nizami's story Layla and Majnun also provided the namesake for a hit single by Eric Clapton, also called "Layla".
 Recorded with the group Derek and the Dominos, the song was released on the 1970 album Layla and Other Assorted Love Songs.
-The album was influenced by Nezami and his poetry of unrequited love.
-The fifth song of the album, "I Am Yours", was based on a poem by Nezami, set to music by Clapton.
+The album was influenced by Nizami and his poetry of unrequited love.
+The fifth song of the album, "I Am Yours", was based on a poem by Nizami, set to music by Clapton.

-In 2004, there was a conference on Nezami organized at the University of Cambridge.
+In 2004, a conference on Nizami was held at the University of Cambridge.
 The proceedings of this conference were published under the title Nizami: A Key to the Treasure of Hakim in 2011.